-- (1) Discovery shall be completed by 7 (seven) days prior to hearing. - (2) Discovery requests shall be served by e-mail, hand delivery, or overnight mail.
-If a request is served electronically, a hard copy of the request shall be served by hand-delivery, U.S. Mail, or overnight mail on the day that the request is served electronically. - (3) Sets of interrogatories, requests for admissions, requests for production of documents, or other forms of discovery shall be numbered sequentially in order to facilitate their identification. - (4) Within each set, discovery requests shall be numbered sequentially, and any discovery requests in subsequent sets shall continue the sequential numbering system. - (5) Discovery responses shall be served within 30 (thirty) calendar days (inclusive of mailing) of receipt of the discovery request.
-If responses are served electronically, a hard copy of the responses shall be served by hand-delivery, U.S. Mail, or overnight mail on the day that responses are served electronically. - (6) Each page of every document produced pursuant to requests for production of documents shall be identified individually through the use of a Bates Stamp or other equivalent method of sequential identification.
-Parties should number their produced documents in an unbroken sequence through the final hearing. - (7) Copies of discovery requests and responses shall be served on parties other than the party from whom discovery is sought to the extent required by the applicable provisions of the Florida Rules of Civil Procedure.
-In addition, copies of all responses to requests for production of documents shall be provided to the Commission staff at its Tallahassee office unless otherwise agreed.
+- (1) Discovery for all but rebuttal testimony shall be completed by October 20, 2009.
+Discovery for rebuttal testimony shall be completed by October 26, 2009. - (2) Discovery requests shall be served by e-mail, hand delivery, or overnight mail.
+If a request is served electronically, a hard copy of the request shall be served by hand-delivery, U.S. Mail, or overnight mail on the day that the request is served electronically. - (3) Sets of interrogatories, requests for admissions, requests for production of documents, or other forms of discovery shall be numbered sequentially in order to facilitate their identification. - (4) Within each set, discovery requests shall be numbered sequentially, and any discovery requests in subsequent sets shall continue the sequential numbering system. - (5) Discovery responses for interrogatories and requests for admission shall be served by electronic mail.
+One hard copy of the response shall also be served by handdelivery, U.S. Mail or overnight mail on the day that responses are served electronically.
+Discovery responses to requests for production shall be served electronically when possible. - (6) Discovery made prior to the filing of a utility's actual/estimated testimony and exhibits or after the hearing in this docket shall be made in the manner provided in Rules 1.280 through 1.400, Florida Rules of Civil Procedure, except as modified by this Order and any subsequent procedural orders issued in this docket.
+For discovery requests related to matters raised in a utility's actual/ or projection testimony and exhibits, and intervenor's testimony and exhibits, the party shall serve its responses to the requesting party via electronic mail within 20 days of the date of the request.
+For discovery requests related to matters addressed in a utility's rebuttal testimony, the utility shall serve its responses to the request.
+A hard copy of responses shall also be served by hand-delivery, U.S. Mail or overnight mail on the day that responses are served electronically. - (7) Each page of every document produced pursuant to requests for production of documents shall be identified individually through the use of a Bates Stamp or other equivalent method of sequential identification.
+Parties should number their produced documents in an unbroken sequence through the final hearing. - (8) Copies of discovery requests and responses shall be served on parties other than the party from whom discovery is sought to the extent required by the applicable provisions of the Florida Rules of Civil Procedure.
+In addition, copies of all responses to requests for production of documents shall be provided by electronic mail to the Commission staff at its Tallahassee office unless otherwise agreed.